Best Copycat Rotel Recipe (Canned Tomatoes & Chilies)

 Want growing tips to get abundant harvests, too?
 Check out the Ultimate Tomato Guide and the Ultimate Hot Pepper Guide – both also have lots of recipes to use them, too.

-However, a quick look at the ingredient list on a can of Rotel shows no sugar, just:
+A quick look at the ingredient list on a can of Rotel shows no sugar or onions, only:

 - Tomatoes